Top Mistakes During Impotence Treatment – Medication for better Results

 • Not allowing sufficient time before sexual activity

-• Taking the medication with a high-fat meal, which can delay absorption
+• Taking the medication with a high-fat meal can delay absorption

 • Not disclosing all health conditions to your doctor